puppetlabs/puppetdb/documentation/index.markdown

 ### Puppet 6.0.0

-Your site's Puppet masters must be running Puppet Server 6.0.0 or later.
+Your site's Puppet Server must be running Puppet Server 6.0.0 or later.
-[You will need to connect your Puppet masters to PuppetDB after installing it][connect].
+[You will need to connect your Puppet Servers to PuppetDB after installing it][connect].
 If you wish to use PuppetDB with
 [standalone nodes that are running puppet apply][apply], every node must be running 6.0.0 or later.